Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 ### Supported platforms

 Excel add-ins are supported across multiple versions of Office, including Office 2013 for Windows, Office 2016 for Windows, Office for iPad, Office for Mac, and Office Online.

-New features are typically not available initially in all platforms.
-To learn at the same time.
+Not all features are available on all platforms.
+To learn which Excel add-in features and [requirement sets](../../reference/add-ins/requirement-sets/excel-api-requirement-sets.md?product=excel) are supported by each platform, see [Office Add-in host and platform availability](https://dev.office.com/add-in-availability).

-Not all of the newest features

-- discuss host support?
-- mention requirement sets (and link to more detailed topic)?

-Outlook 2013 and later versions,
-Outlook 2016 for Mac,
-Outlook Web App for Exchange 2013 on-premises,
-Outlook Web App in Office 365
-Outlook.com.

-Not all of the newest features are supported in all clients at the same time.
-Please refer to individual topics and API references, to see which hosts they are/are not supported in.

 ## Next steps

-- link to (Excel) 'Get started' topics
-- link to Core Concepts
+Get started by using one of the [quickstart](excel-add-ins-get-started-overview.md?product=excel) walkthroughs to create your first Excel add-in.
+Then, check out [Core concepts](excel-add-ins-core-concepts.md?product=excel) to learn more about the fundamentals of building Excel add-ins.

 ## Additional resources